 - Hit at least two different surfaces each week: Mixing up the surfaces you run on offers new challenges to your muscles, making you a better runner.
 Alternate between the treadmill, road, sidewalk, trail, and sand.
 Keep in mind that running in squishy sand is more difficult than running along a smooth treadmill belt, so when the surface is tougher, move at a slower pace or for a shorter amount of time.

 - Include five sprinting bursts: Running at a faster pace burns more calories, builds stronger legs, and improves your speed and endurance.
-If you're used to running at a consistent pace, pick five times during your workout to do one-minute sprints.
+If you're used to running at a consistent pace, pick five times during your workout to do some sprints, 10 to 60 seconds.
 Be sure to allow for recovery time after each burst.